NCCA/cfgaa24programingassignment-SKetchPoint/README.md

 - Gameprogrammingpatterns.com.
 (2014).
 Game Loop · Sequencing Patterns · Game Programming Patterns. [online] Available at: https://gameprogrammingpatterns.com/game-loop.html.
 -
 - Having the stucture of:
--while (true)
+- while (true)
 {
   processInput();//all user inputs from last update update();//updating the game render();//renders to screen as frame sleep(start + MS_PER_FRAME - getCurrentTime());//delay render
 }
--will allow me to have user inputs handled since the last call, updates it visuall, then renders it on the screen.
+- will allow me to have user inputs handled since the last call, updates it visuall, then renders it on the screen.
 The game loop will run continuously and can be used to control the rate of gameplay.
 However, Robert Nystrom mentions two things is to control  that th game dosen't run too fast if it processes fames too quicky and to not force patterns.
 While a game loop will be benificial, fps also needs to account for thus a sleep function ise useful.
 However, its fails to consider what happens if the computer can't handle the calculations thus revising to account for lag as well to catch up with the player:
 -
--double previous = getCurrentTime();
+- double previous = getCurrentTime();
 double lag = 0.0;//ensures catch up of multipe updates occures gradually over time making for a smoother gameplay
-//MS_PER_UPDATE-consistent rate indepentent of system performance while (true)
+//MS_PER_UPDATE-consistent rate indepentent of system performance
+- while (true)
 {
   double current = getCurrentTime();
   double elapsed = current - previous;